Dunfermline Building Society: 2009 financial crisis

-In the 6 months running up to March 2009 the Board explored various options to secure an injection of capital (between £60m and £100m) which would allow the Building Society to continue operating as an independent mutual building society.
-The Financial Services Authority (FSA) stated that such capital would not be possible.

 On 28 March 2009, reports indicated the building society was no longer viable, toxic assets would be stripped out and the remaining business put up for public sale, to be managed by the Tripartite Authorities (Bank of England, FSA and HM Treasury).
 BBC Scotland business editor Douglas Fraser broke the story, where a £26m loss was announced in late March 2009.
-Around 500 jobs are at risk, where half are employed at its headquarters in Fife and half in the network of 34 branches.

 It was announced on 30 March that the Nationwide Building Society had bought the retail and wholesale deposits, branches, head office and most of the residential mortgage book of the Dunfermline, with the Bank of England assuming control of £1bn in commercial lending.
-Dunfermline became a trading division of Nationwide.

 On 24 October 2013, Nationwide announced that Dunfermline Building Society would be merged with the company.